 8 sales x $1,600 (average premium) x 20% (average street commission)

-Do you think you can make two sales per week?
+Do you think you can sell two Medicare Supplements per week?

 Do you have the patience to work the system to allow yourself the opportunity to earn a residual income?